medined/perl-5-by-example/perl_5_by_example/windows-registry.md

 files, reboot your system.
 <P>If you are still having problems, consider re-installing Windows or calling
 an expert for help.

-<H2><A name="Using the Registry">Using the Registry</A></H2>At this point, you
+## Using the Registry

-have some background information about the Registry, and you know how to make a Registry backup.
+At this point, you have some background information about the Registry, and you know how to make a Registry backup.
 Let's look at how to use the Registry.
 To make Registry access as easy as possible, I have created an object-oriented module, called
 <TT>DmmReg.pm</TT>, for Registry access.